gaudiatech/pyved-engine/docs/index.md

 **PYV** is the name of a game engine fully written in python.

-It's a wrapper around the popular `pygame` librabry, therefore if you have some prior experience with developing games with `pygame`, transitioning to **PYV** should be extremely easy!
+It's a wrapper around the popular `pygame` library, therefore if you have some prior experience with developing games with `pygame`, transitioning to **PYV** should be extremely easy!

 ### Why Pyved